Isla Fisher: 2002–2004: Move to Hollywood

-Fisher transitioned to Hollywood in 2002, with the part of the love interest of a cowardly slacker Shaggy Rogers in the live-action film Scooby-Doo.
+Fisher transitioned to Hollywood in 2002, with the part of the love interest of cowardly slacker Shaggy Rogers in the live-action film Scooby-Doo.
 Although Scooby-Doo received negative reviews, the film was a commercial success, grossing US$275.7 million worldwide.
-On that early stage in her career, Fisher remarked: "I only came out on the back of [the movie] — for the premiere of Scooby Doo.
+On that early stage in her career, Fisher remarked: "I only came out on the back of the movie for the premiere of Scooby Doo.
 And then, I ended up getting representation and ended up getting a job, almost straight away.
 So, I was fortunate, in that I didn't have to come out to L.A. and join a queue of however many people, and try to get work.
 I came in on the back of what was deemed as a big studio movie that had had extraordinary success".
 She subsequently played supporting roles in the independent film Dallas 362 (2003) and the Australian comedy The Wannabes (also 2003).
 In his review for the latter, David Rooney of Variety felt that Fisher "adds easy charm and a thinly developed hint of romantic interest", in what he summed as an "uneven but endearing farce about breaking into showbiz".
 In the comedy I Heart Huckabees (2004), directed by David O. Russell, she played what was described as a "punchy little part", by newspaper The Age.